+Hey there.
+Life got you down?
+Maybe I can help.
 See, there's more than one way to get your groove back after your life's been sucked into a spiky hamster ball of pandemonium.
 Phew...2020...What a kick in the pants.
 And now what?
 We're all expecting to just go back to "biz as usual," except...what's normal now?
 I feel you.
 Big time.

-A woman shrieked at a complete stranger at higher decibels than I once thought humanly possible, bringing the maskless shopper to a dead stop.
-The outraged Karen didn't let up until her target abandoned her cart.
+A woman shrieked at a stranger at decibels I once thought humanly impossible, bringing the maskless shopper to a dead stop.
+The outraged Karen didn't let up until her targeted "terrorist" abandoned her cart.
 "I can't wear a mask.
-I... was assaulted and I....just...can't relive that feeling.
-I just need groceries."
+I... was assaulted--I just need groceries."
 She gulped between sobs, backing out empty handed.

-Questions on everyone's mind: "What's safer?
+Questions on everyone's minds: "What's safer?
 For me?
 For you?
 Who matters more now?
 Why are we choosing?!
 Stay home to be safe, or get precious sunlight's Vitamin D3 for immunity and a better mood?
 Will I kill my roomie in my sleep if I fake-smile through one more 24 hour gaming marathon?
 Gack.
-That foot smell never thins out.
+That sour foot smell never thins out.
 Maybe if she just bathed now and then it'd be easier to share this tiny dorm room.
 Sigh."

+If you'd to submit your answer to the ONLY interview question I will ever ask: "What's the worst experience of your life, and how'd you get over it?"
 Please feel free to submit your answer in email, prerecorded voice clip, or video clip below.
-We look forward to sharing your story with our audience.
+We look forward to sharing how you rise above.